smithis7/tardis/README--IMPORTANT_and_progress_updates.md

-# tardis_impact

-##DO NOT COMMIT ads.ipynb WITHOUT REMOVING ADS TOKEN!!!
+# tardis_impact.
+DO NOT COMMIT ads.ipynb WITHOUT REMOVING ADS TOKEN!!!

 Documenting papers that use TARDIS (Temperature And Radiative Diffusion In Supernova) code.